ferhimedamine/kms-vault/README.md

 An error occurred (AccessDeniedException) when calling the Encrypt operation: <truncated output>
 ```

-This is due to IAM restrictions to the key you are attempting to use, this normally happens with AWS managed keys forthings like S3 and RDS
+This is due to IAM restrictions to the key you are attempting to use, this normally happens with AWS managed keys like S3 and RDS which is why the script
-which is why the script excludes them.
+excludes them, but may also occur if you have set the access permissions to your custom key to be to restrictive.

 You are required to create your own KMS keys for encryption/decryption purposes.
 (A tool for creating this will be released shortly and the link placed here).